History of China–Japan relations: Conflict after 1880

 As Japan modernized and built a strong economy and military, friction more and more often arose with China.
 Hot spots included the Ryukyu Islands, Formosa (Taiwan), and Korea.
 Japan, having built up a stable political and economic system with a small but well-trained army and navy, and far superior technology, surprised the world with its easy victory in the First Sino-Japanese War of 1894–95.
 Japanese soldiers massacred the Chinese after capturing Port Arthur on the Liaotung Peninsula.
-In the harsh Treaty of Shimonoseki of April 1895, China was forced to recognize the independence of Korea, and ceded to Japan Formosa, the Pescadores Islands and the Liaotung Peninsula.
+In the Treaty of Shimonoseki of April 1895, China was forced to recognize the independence of Korea, and ceded to Japan Taiwan, the Pescadores Islands and the Liaotung Peninsula.
 China further paid an indemnity of 200 million silver taels, opened five new ports to international trade, and allowed Japan (and other Western powers) to set up and operate factories in these cities.
 However, Russia, France, and Germany saw themselves disadvantaged by the treaty and in the Triple Intervention forced Japan to return the Liaotung Peninsula in return for a larger indemnity.
 The only positive result for China came when those factories led the industrialization of urban China, spinning off a local class of entrepreneurs and skilled mechanics.

 Japanese troops participated in a coalition of imperialist powers that suppressed the Boxer Rebellion in 1900.
 The Chinese were again forced to pay another huge indemnity, but Japan was pressured to accept much less by the United States.
 Rivalries between the Eight-Nation Alliance and the American Open Door Policy prevented China from being carved up into various colonies.

 In 1905-1907 Japan made overtures on China to enlarge its sphere of influence to include Fujian.
 Japan was trying to obtain French loans and also avoid the Open Door Policy.
 Paris provided loans on condition that Japan respect the Open Door and not violate China's territorial integrity.
 In the French-Japanese Entente of 1907, Paris secured Japan's recognition of the special interests France possessed in “the regions of the Chinese Empire adjacent to the territories” where they had “the rights of sovereignty, protection or occupation,” which meant the French colonial possessions in Southeast Asia as well as the French spheres of influence in three provinces in southern China—Yunnan, Guangxi, and Guangdong.
 In return, the French recognized Japan's spheres of influence in Korea, South Manchuria, and Inner Mongolia.

 The Japanese government had its own uses for anti-Qing elements using the islands as a base.
 At different times it treated Sun Yat-sen in four different ways: lending support to his causes, keeping a neutral distance, prodding him to leave Japan, and suppressing his revolutionary inclinations.
 In the most favorable phases the government provided a base of operations to Sun Yat-sen and other members of the Tongmenghui.
 Thus it helped them to overthrow the Qing dynasty in 1912 and the establishment of the Republic of China.
 It also helped Sun's failed efforts to remove president Yuan Shikai in 1915–1916.